-In order to continue offering high quality services, Irving Public Library (IPL) charges nonresidents for library and computer access cards, effective Nov.
-1, 2012.
+In order to sustainably offer high-quality services, Irving Public Library (IPL) has charged nonresidents for library and computer access cards since 2012.
 IPL instituted this fee in response to dramatic reductions in funding from the State of Texas and an increasing demand for library services and materials.
-Rather than eliminating services available to tax-paying residents, IPL will charge an annual fee to nonresidents who enjoy the library system’s exceptional services.
+Rather than eliminating services available to tax-paying residents, IPL charges an annual fee to nonresidents who enjoy the library system’s exceptional services.

 Everyone is welcome to visit, attend programs and use the materials within the library, regardless of where they live.
-In order to check out items from the library’s extensive collection, access the online resources or use one of the computers available at all library locations, non-residents will have to purchase either:
+In order to check out items from the library’s extensive collection, access the online resources or use one of the computers available at all library locations, non-residents must purchase either:

 - Full Access Card for an annual fee of $40

-Public libraries are a great value, and can save you time and money, teach new skills, and improve your life in many ways.
-To calculate the value of your library use, visit the I Love Libraries website.
+Public libraries can save users time and money, teach new skills, and improve lives in many ways.
+Cardholders interested in calculating the value of their library membership can visit the I Love Libraries website.
 The benefits of having an Irving Public Library card include:

-- Access to an extensive collection of over a million books, videos, CDs, DVDs, audiobooks, eBooks, and downloadable audiobooks
+- Access to an extensive collection of over a million books, videos, CDs, DVDs, audiobooks, eBooks, steaming video, and downloadable audiobooks

 - Access to online resources available from home